worace/worace.github.io/_drafts/welcome-to-jar-hell-application-packaging-for-the-jvm.md

 ### Maven's Library Model

-While Maven remains a popular build tool in its own right, we're particularly interested in its approach dependency management, which established many standards that are still used throughout the JVM ecosystem today.
-Even if you're not working with Maven itself, you're probably dealing with Maven-style libraries and patterns, so it's helpful to understand how it works.
+While Maven remains a popular build tool in its own right, we're particularly interested in its approach dependency management, which established many conventions that are still used throughout the JVM ecosystem today.
+Even if you're not working with Maven itself, you're bound to encounter Maven-style libraries and patterns, so it's helpful to understand how it works.

 In Maven's model, a library consists of: